-New temples were added at regular intervals into the town.
+New temples were added at regular intervals.
 New settlements were also created around the temples.
 An inscription from the Kalachuri period mentions that Kesiraja built a temple for Kesava in a specially built township, Vira-Kesavapura.
 The township was constructed to the south of Balligavi.
 The temple was said to be an abode filled with beauty and a joy to the sight.
 Unfortunately, this temple does survive the toll of times.

 As per an inscription, Chamunda-rayarasa, through his agent Nagavarma, provided the habitation for four main religions, Shaiva, Vaishnava, Jain and Munigana (Buddhist) in eleventh century CE.
 Balligave is a radiant example of communal harmony where various sects cohabited and flourished altogether.